momentohq/public-dev-docs/docs/overview.md

 - _For specific guides on integrating with AWS Lambda or other systems_, look to the [Guides](./guides) section.

 - _If you want an in-depth tutorial of Momento in action_, look to our walkthrough on [adding a cache to a serverless application](./serverless-cache-walkthrough).

+Have any questions or comments?
+We'd love to hear from you!
+You can chat with a Momento developer directly by [joining our Discord](https://discord.com/invite/3HkAKjUZGq), or e-mail us at [support@momentohq.com](mailto:support@momentohq.com).